-FALSE
+1. Learners should carefully read each line of the text if they want to understand the text well.

-1. Learners shou text well. arners should carefully read each line of the text if they want to understand the xt well.
-TRUE FALSE 2. .
-There is an infinite number of learning styles since each person has their own learning style.
-TRUE FALSE 3.
-Learners shou ld go from focused on diffused learning mode and vice versa.
+2. There is an infinite number of learning styles since each person has their own learning style.

-TRUE
+3. Learners should go from focused on diffused learning mode and vice versa.